-It’s Australia Day today, so we thought we’d take a look at some of the glorious moments that have defined Aussie history to celebrate our brothers and sisters across the ditch.
+It's Australia Day!
+Let's take a look at some of the glorious moments that have defined Aussie history to celebrate our brothers and sisters across the ditch.

 Without further ado, in no particular order, here are some of our favourite quintessential Aussie moments.

 Starting with the classics - Aussie bloke Ray Graham appeared on the news show A Current Affair over a decade ago to talk about dangerous dogs in his neighbourhood, and the interview quickly went viral after Ray gave his impression of the vicious dogs.

 The interview may’ve happened over a decade ago, but it still lives on today.
 In fact five years ago, Ray appeared on A Current Affair for a second time, and recreated his viral moment.

 2. The bloke who’s party got out of hand

 Back in 2008, 16 year old Corey Worthington threw a party while his rents were away - and it very much got out of hand.
 500 people showed up, as well as police, and Corey’s parents were faced with a potential $20,000 fine for the damage caused.

 Corey couldn’t seem to care less when he appeared on A Current Affair, offering a half-assed apology and refusing to take off his ‘famous’ party sunglasses.

 In 2018, 64-year-old Andrew Douglas Macintosh was caught dropping a deuce outside an apartment complex in Brisbane - and it wasn’t his first time doing it.
 The Poo Jogger had been stopping at the apartment regularly on his morning runs to do his business, so a couple people living there banned together to set up a security camera and snap a photo of him.